web blazonry web development scripts and tutorials

 • online support 24/7 for serious problems

 One common recommendation I disagree with is phone support.
-I prefer online support because I can paste detailed text about the problem and sometimes offer a solution.
+I prefer online support because I can paste detailed text about the problem, error messages and sometimes offer a possible cause or solution.
 If you really want phone support, be willing to pay for it.
 It’s more expensive to the web hosting company.

 The Standard Stuff (Applies To Any Web Hosting)